The Whistleblower Policy:

 - Unfair discrimination;

 - Potential violations of audit (or other applicable) regulations; and

 - Potential infringements of Anova’s codes of conduct.

 If an employee has knowledge of or a concern about illegal or dishonest fraudulent activity, the employee is to contact either:

 - an Executive Board Member

-Concerns can also be communicated by email to firstname.lastname@example.org, to which email only the CEO has access.
+Concerns can also be communicated by email to firstname.lastname@example.org or anonymously via the form below, both of which only the CEO has access: